Last Updated on December 14, 2020

 Editors Note: I was very honored to be approached by Jacob at mybugoutlist.com for this article he was putting together.
-In his article he asked the question below of ten people he considered “experts” on the subject of prepping.
+In his article, he asked the question below of ten people he considered “experts” on the subject of prepping on what is the one thing you had to have on your bug out bag list.
 I don’t consider myself an expert, but I was extremely grateful for the compliment and humbled to be included in a list with a lot of other successful bloggers in the field of prepping below.
 The list includes some great ideas and considerations for your own bug out bag as well as 9 other sites to investigate if you haven’t already.

 Welcome all.
 My name is Jake and I am a self-admitted prepper newbie.
 In fact 2 weeks ago I wouldn’t have been able to tell you what a BOB was or what in the hell TEOTWAWKI stood for.
 But through the tremendous amount of resources available online, and the awesome people who regularly blog about this niche I’m slowing learning.